-- The District CJA Panel Committee is an advisory committee reporting directly to the Chief Judge.
+- 1. The District CJA Panel Committee is an advisory committee reporting directly to the Chief Judge.
 It is comprised of the following members: - a.
-The Federal Public Defender; - b.
-The Panel Attorney District Representative; and - At least one private defense attorney member from each of the Divisional CJA Panel Committees described in Section VIII(B) below.
+A judicial officer of the District, as designated by the Chief Judge; - b.
+The Federal Public Defender; - c.
+The Panel Attorney District Representative; and - d.
+At least one private defense attorney member from each of the Divisional CJA Panel Committees described in Section VIII(B) below.